thenexthub/Codira/docs/ErrorHandlingRationale.md

 Overall, this approach requires a lot of work in the non-error path of functions with interesting frames.
-Given that we expect functions with interesting frames to be very common in Swift, this is not an implementation approach we would consider in the abstract.
+Given that we expect functions with interesting frames to be very common in Codira, this is not an implementation approach we would consider in the abstract.
 However, it is the implementation approach for C++/ObjC exceptions on iOS/ARM32, so we need to at least interoperate with that.